 When done right, painted floors create a stylish, easy-to-care-for foundation that will last for years.
 Pick one of these foolproof designs, grab a brush, and start your next makeover underfoot.

-Even the most classic kitchen can get a modern update with this approach: Punch up a soft base coat of paint (in this case, an ethereal gray) by using a stencil to create a high-contrast pattern.
-For great results, good prep is key: Scuff wood floors first to remove any existing finish and to make paint adhere well.
-To minimize sanding time, Karen Burke of Bravura Finishes, in Portland, Oregon, suggests using a deglosser (like Krud-Kutter Gloss-Off; $21, homedepot.com) and then giving your floors a light sand before you paint.
+Punch up a soft base coat of paint (like this ethereal gray) by using a stencil to create a high-contrast pattern.
+Prep your floors first by scuffing the wood to remove any existing finish and to make paint adhere well.
+To minimize sanding time, Karen Burke of Bravura Finishes, in Portland, Oregon, suggests using a deglosser (like Krud-Kutter Gloss-Off; $21, homedepot.com) and then giving your floors a light sand pre-paint.

 Whether you're preparing a nursery or making an existing one grow up, you'll love this idea for its fun technique and its sophisticated, versatile color palette.
 As toys change and adult furniture comes in, the design goes from whimsical to edgy.
 It's also practical enough for a work room and stylish enough for a contemporary office.

 Cover the entire floor with your base color.
 (For an opaque finish, you'll need two to three coats.)
 The size of your splotches will depend on what tool you select; you can pick anything from a fine-art paintbrush for tiny dots up to a four-inch flat brush for large spots.
 Load the brush with about a quarter-inch of paint in your second shade, hold it perpendicular to the floor, and gently tap it with a dowel so the pigment spatters.
 Let dry before repeating the trick with your third shade.